FilipKotar/Dynamic-Investment-Blueprint/README.md

-# Dynamic Investment Blueprint by Filip Skotarski
+# Dynamic Investment Blueprint *by Filip Skotarski*

 ## Goal
-Call a stock market API to target companies of interest while instantly eradicating any companies that do not pass validation boundaries from our initial investment strategy.
-This project will serve as a benchmark for future phases.
-(Consulting Analyst Company or Intrapreneur in a hedge fund)
+*Call a stock market API to target companies of interest while instantly eradicating any companies that do not pass validation boundaries from our initial investment strategy.
+This project will serve as a benchmark for future phases which will implement Machine Learning principles for calculating future Margin of Safety and Stock Prices*

 ## Why?
 Finding new talent to invest in may be tough and time consuming.
 By validating companies with real-time updated data provided by a third-party company's API, we can save time and focus fundamental investment strategies.
 Note: achievement of growth or value investing